JudgeGroovyman/JudgeGroovyman.github.io/Games.md

   - The hidden rooms On the ship were cooL
   - The dining room was cool
   - I liked it a lot and had a memorable experience
+* Nano Assault 3DS - 6/1/2020
+	- Holy shit this is amazing.
+Dual stick shooter levels punctuated by occasional space harrier style levels.
+The 3d is amazing on both since on the dual stick ones its around the outside of a bean like in mario galaxy and in the space harrier levels its some of the coolest on rails gliding through scary alien or nano passages and fighting huge beasts all along the way.
+Its so cool.
+Its tough as nails though so I have to try several times to beat each level.
+The continue structure is forgiving: 3 lives (or so) and then you start the level again unlimited continues on each level.
+The levels are arranged like neurons so you follow one to the next to attack the virus.
+Its a cool story.
+Great low-ish poly but clearly rendered graphics with great textures.
+Its SO Immersive!
+Oh did I mention I'm playing in VR on BigScreen?
+It works so perfectly.
+I mapped the abxy buttons to the right stick to get stick controls but I mights witch it back since its clumsy using analog for digital and see what its like.
+Anyway I found a BIG Winner!
+Oh wow its pretty expensive on Amazon: $40-50!
+Damn!
+* Starfox 64 3DS Citra - 6/1/2020
+	- I own this but never threw it in my 3DS, but its really cool!
+The tutorial is a bit long winded but I guess its good to know all the moves you can do.
+This actually has some pretty deep space combat believe it or not.
+Its fun through the tutorial but I haven't been able to play because its super slow.
+Underclocking to 50%-80% crashed, 90% doesnt crash but also doesnt speed up (maybe 5%).
+The 3D is really cool though.
+	- Older Citra works perfectly with this!
+1499 and 1599 releases of canary work perfectly.  in Fact Canary 1688 works but 1690 doesnt (both on April 22) and then May 11-12 Nightly 1543 works but 1544 doesnt.
+	- Starfox 64 runs at 100% speed in older builds and 60% speed in newer builds.
+I've tried underclocking to 80% CPU and it sped up to 70% of game speed, underclocking to 75% CPU crashed.
+Immediately after booting (during intro/title screen/main menu) you can tell whether its running slow or not.
+I had the same problem with it running slow but I saw some youtube videos from 2017 and 2018 where people had this game running full speed so I tried multiple releases and found the following: Nightly 1543: 100% speed.
+Nightly 1544: 60% speed. (that was around May 11-12)  Canary 1688: 100% speed.
+Canary 1690: 60% speed.  (that was around April 22)
+* Time Crisis PSX in EmuVR with Light Guns!
+6/2/2020
+	- Wow this was amazing (although my arm is now sore haha) It took a while to get setup and even after I did everything apparently right I still was confused because my hands werent turning into guns but eventually they did.
+I dont know what changed but I had to have the BeetlePSXHW core selected with the light gun box checked and 260 ID which I know I had at one point before.
+Then when I trigger and down on the pad then it started working.
+I got to the boss battle with sherudo and I think I was one to two hits away from knocking him out of that portal he was jumping back and forth in the hallway.
+Thats with 8 continues.
+My palms were sweaty.
+I have to say there arent many other games that make you feel like such a one man army as that one.
+You feel like a total bad ass.
+I love the theatrics too.
+I love the gameplay too since its about memorizing certain possible patterns as well as shooting correctly.
+The enemies are interesting too they will like shuffle back and forth right when you shoot at them and stuff.
+* Alien Chaos 3D - 6/2/2020 this is a cool platform run n gun single screen based where you shoot aliens and clean up after yourself which is an interesting mechanic and really does add some distinction to the core gameplay.
+Its pretty fun and works great in citra.
+It seems though like you have to restart your computer if it crashes maybe it never closes the save file or something?
+* Compound 6/2/2020
+	- I played this for a few hours enough to beat it a year or two ago and it was fantastic back then.
+I loved being in this low resolution low poly world and it was so interesting just looking around.
+Also its scary seeing whats around each corner.
+I just beat a boss ( A business man behind a shield) and got pretty darn far ...
+R&D 2 perhaps?
+This is fantastic.
+I played it and felt sick earlier then played something else and wanted to play this again :)  6/3/2020 I got to the executive suite twice and the final battle twice (maybe thrice).
+This is such a fantastic game.

 # With Cristi #
 * Temtem